pottereric/pottereric.github.com/_posts/2014-04-04-Getting-Started-With-ScriptCS-Arduino.markdown

 Load this software onto your Arduino.
 Make sure you have the right board and Serial Port selected in the Tools menu.
 Then click the Upload button.

 Next you need to setup ScriptCS.
 One of the most powerful things about ScriptCS is that it is fully integrated with NuGet.
-The means that you can easily install ScriptCS-Arduino Nuget Package.
-In your cammnd shell of choice naviagate to a directory where you want to work.
+The means that you can easily install ScriptCS-Arduino NuGet Package.
+ScriptCS-Arduino is a NuGet package specially designed for ScriptCS called a ScriptPack In your command shell of choice navigate to a directory where you want to work.
 Type the following command.

     scriptcs -install scriptcs.arduino

 This will install the NuGet package in your current directory.

-TODO
+ScriptCS executes .csx files.
+Your .csx files in this directory can use the NuGet package you just downloaded.
+Here is a simple example of .csx file using ScriptCS-Arduino.
+It simply blinks and LED, which is basically the hello world of Arduino programming.

+# Writing the Code

 <script src="https://gist.github.com/pottereric/9978841.js"></script>

-TODO
+This script assumes that there is an LED with it's anode (positive side) connected to pin 9 on the Arduino and it's cathode (negative side) connected to ground.

+Line 1 of the code imports the ScriptCS-Arduino ScriptPack.
+Line 2 creates an object that represents the Arduino board.
+Line 4 creates an instance of the Led class.
+The Led class is part of the ScriptCS-Arduino ScriptPack.
+It simplifies the code necessary to control an Led.
+Lines 6 through 9 dictate that the LED blink for 2 seconds and then stop.
+Line 11 cleans up all of the resources.

+# Possibilities

+This example is trivial and it could have been done entirely in the Arduino IDE.
+But ScriptCS- Arduino opens up a host of great possibilities.
+The biggest opportunity is that you could integrate your Arduino into projects on your PC.
+For example, instead of just randomly blinking and LED for 2 seconds, you could run the script as a part of your build process and blink a red LED if there is a build failure and green LED if it succeeded.
+Because of the power of Arduino, you are not limited to LEDs.
+You could sound and alarm, spin something, or even fire a Nerf gun.
+The possibilities are nearly endless.

+Another fantastic thing about ScriptCS-Arduino is that it allows you to prototype things very quickly.
+You can write little a script to try out just about any behavior of the Arduino.
+For those of us who know C#, it makes it faster to be working in a familiar language.
+You can use the ScriptCS REPL to make your Arduino exploration even more flexible.
+I'll explore this topic more in a future blog post.

+# Get Started

+You now know enough to get started.
+Use your imagination.
+Building something cool.
+Have some fun!